jacobmott/AquilaCode/README.md

 -Nestjs backend
 -API spec generated from Nestjs code
--API Spec used to generate an sdk thats uploaded to npm repository -This sdk in `npm installed` by the Frontend
--Frontend is angular
+-API Spec used to generate an sdk thats uploaded to npm repository -This sdk is then `npm installed` by the Frontend -Frontend is angular
 -database is mongodb
 -NX build system manages both UI/Frontend and api spec in a monorepo